Health food stores could close if Government goes ahead with hike in VAT

 The cost of some health store products will rise once VAT rises to 23%.

-Health stores across the country are at risk of closing unless the 0 per cent VAT rate on food supplements is maintained, small business association Isme warned on Monday.
+Health stores across the country are at risk of closing unless the zero VAT rate on food supplements is maintained, small business association Isme warned on Monday.

 Ahead of this imminent move to a 23 per cent standard rate, the health food industry has warned that doing this will have a detrimental effect on many SMEs, and wants the increase in VAT deferred.